arichner/rc_car_data_server/README.md

 This application is written to run on a Raspberry Pi 3 coupled to an [A-Star 32U4 Robot Controller](http://www.pololu.com/product/3117/), an Arduino motor controller that has I/O pins to fit to a Raspberry Pi.

+PLEASE NOTE: The [i2c-bus](https://github.com/fivdi/i2c-bus) node module will only run on specific architectures, primarily the Raspberry Pi.
+If attempting to run this application on a different OS, this module will throw the following error `Error: Module did not self-register`.
+See [Testing without Raspberry Pi / A-Star 32U4](#no_pi) section below for more information.

 It is part of a system that allows a user to control a RC Car using a mobile device.
 A standard, toy-quality RC Car is modified to accommodate the Raspberry Pi / A-Star.
 The motors from the RC Car should be wired directly to the A-Star motor controller.

 Video is streamed from the Raspberry Pi to the mobile device using the [UV4L](https://www.linux-projects.org/uv4l/) library.